 The largest and most challenging of Chamonix’s ski areas, Les Grands Montets offers skiing up to 3300m, both on and off the glacier, and is a mecca for free riders and off-piste enthusiasts.
 Les Grands Montets is also the wild child of the valley – the first to open when the snow arrives and the last to go home, with a big “freeride” closing party always held at the end of the winter season.

 In terms of pistes, there are 6 blacks, 4 reds, 5 blues and 1 green…doesn’t seem much but this area isn’t famous for the piste terrain, it is the off-piste (both marked out patrolled areas, and the unmarked areas) that makes it the most popular area in Chamonix.

-There is also a boardercross at the top of the Marmottons and Tabé chairlifts, where you can practise some tricks.
+There is also a boardercross at the top of the Marmottons and Tabé chairlifts, where you can practice some tricks.
 There are two different routes – one with stopwatch and video system which is perfect for competing with your friends and taking away some great souvenirs, and the second which meets international standards for higher levels, enthusiasts and ski / snowboard clubs.

 Check out our Mountain Restaurants guide for the best places to eat on the slopes.